Nurserymen and plant propagation specialist have long used the Rootone rooting hormone as a “secret weapon” in rooting cuttings.

-Because Rootone includes an added fungicide it helps prevent “damping off“, root rot and other soil-borne diseases.
-You can pick up a bottle of dry powder Rootone or other brands of rooting hormone at most major garden center or online at Amazon.
+You can pick up a bottle of dry rooting powder Rootone or other brands of rooting plant hormone at most major garden center or online at Amazon.
 It costs pennies to treat 100’s of cuttings!
 Try it yourself and see the results!

 Quick Propagation Tips On Cuttings And Using A Rooting Hormone

-When it’s time to propagate your favorite plants, softwood and hardwood cuttings are usually what we think of.
-A cutting may be a single leaf used for African violet propagation, fuchsia cuttings or a terminal “slip” from a begonia, geranium or similar plant.
+When it’s time to propagate your favorite plants, hardwood cuttings and softwood cuttings are usually what we think of.
+A cutting may be a single leaf used for the propagation of African violets, fuchsia cuttings or a terminal “slip” from a begonia, geranium or similar plant.

 Using a sharp knife or razor blade to remove cuttings from the mother plant.
 The leaf cuttings need one-half to one inch of stem (called the “petiole”); do a quick dip of the “cutting” into the hormone powder before inserting the base of the leaf in the rooting medium.